-If you are pregnant or have asthma, diabetes, congestive heart failure, migraine headaches, multiple sclerosis, rheumatoid arthritis or other chronic conditions, Blue Cross Blue Shield of North Carolina has information about free health management programs.
+If you are pregnant or have asthma, diabetes, congestive heart failure, migraine headaches, multiple sclerosis, rheumatoid arthritis or other chronic conditions, BCBSNC has information about free health management programs.

 Experienced and knowledgeable BlueCare Advisors will work with you and your physician to educate, facilitate and monitor your medical treatment plan.
-Based on your claim history, you may be automatically invited to participate in a program.
+Based on your claim history, you may be automatically invited to participate in a free and confidential program.
 You can also nominate yourself or a dependent for a program.
 Call (800) 218-5295 for more information.